hemantaph/gwsnr/docs/autoapi/gwsnr/index.rst

        **detector_tensor** : array-like
            Detector tensor for the detector (3x3 matrix)

-       **snr_halfscaled** : `numpy.ndarray`
+       **snr_partialscaled** : `numpy.ndarray`
-           Array of snr_halfscaled coefficients for the detector.
+           Array of snr_partialscaled coefficients for the detector.

        **ratio_arr** : `numpy.ndarray`
-           Array of mass ratio values for the snr_halfscaled coefficients.
+           Array of mass ratio values for the snr_partialscaled coefficients.

        **mtot_arr** : `numpy.ndarray`
-           Array of total mass values for the snr_halfscaled coefficients.
+           Array of total mass values for the snr_partialscaled coefficients.

    :Returns: